-This course provides students with the basis for understanding the concepts necessary for success in the Information Age.
-It provides an introduction to the basic concepts of an information system with emphasis on the components of the microcomputer, including the system unit and input, output, storage, and communication devices; application software; systems software; the Internet and the World Wide Web; and privacy and security issues.
+This course provides students with the basis for understanding the concepts of information systems and their role in business.
+Emphasis is placed on the components of the computer, including the system unit and input, output, storage, and communication devices; application software; systems software; networks and the Internet; and privacy and security issues.
+Concepts and methods are applied through the completion of hands-on computer-based projects using spreadsheet and database software that seek solutions to business problems.

-39 Word Processing: Keyboarding and Operations -(Microsoft Word) (3)
+39 Word Processing: Keyboarding and Operations -

+(Microsoft Word) (3) Advisory: CAOT 1 or CAOT 62.